nathanielsiddall/npm-exercises/README.md

-# this is a series of NPM projects
+# This is a series of NPM projects

-This is my first project using npm its going to be ugly so apologize in advance
+This is my first series of projects using npm js. utilizing Brew i downloaded node and npm.